igrafx/KNIME-Mining-connector/howto.md

 This information is based on the node datasource.
 It is fetched, cleaned, filtered and returned.
 It returns information such as the **case ID**, the **task ID**, corresponding **vertex IDs** and much more.

-To use it, double click on the **iGrafx Mining Project Data** node.
+To use it, double-click on the **iGrafx Mining Project Data** node.
 Make sure there is an iGrafx API Connection node active first.
 Enter the ID of the project for which you wish to retrieve data and execute it.

 It will return two tables: the **Original Table** and a table containing the **Project's Data**.